HikkaV/DS-ML-Courses/docs/reproducible_research.rst

 Reproducible research
 ^^^^^^^^^^^^^^^^^^^^^

 | We made a lot of work till now.
-But does it matter for other people if they did not understend what was done and how it was done?
+But does it matter for other people if they did not understand what was done and how it was done?

 *"An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures."* - D. Donoho